-I am a professional artist living and working in northern New Mexico.
+I am an artist living and working in northern New Mexico.
 My oil paintings are full of rich, vibrant colors.
 When you look at one of my paintings, I want you to sink into it and be transported.

 My work is moving towards abstraction.
 I create a sense of place without providing all the details, drawing you back continually to find something new.
 I want my paintings to have mystery, to allude to the familiar while remaining ambiguous.
 By hinting at things, I hope to trigger your imagination, allowing you to connect in a profound way.

 In my studio, I apply multiple layers of oil paint, using both transparent and opaque colors, to achieve a richness and depth.
-Instead of brushes, I work with wide color shapers, silicone tools similar to palette knives, that give my work its distinctive look, the angled and carved markings that add vitality and complexity.
+In addition to brushes, I work with wide color shapers, silicone tools similar to palette knives, that give my work its distinctive look, the angled and carved markings that add vitality and complexity.

 I have been working with color and design since 1985.
 I started in fabric, creating my own designs for wall hangings and painting and dying my materials.
 These wall hangings are purely abstract, but often evoke a sense of the world around us.
 Color has always been my passion.
 In my studio I search for just the right combinations of colors to captivate.